 This is a photograph of two rows of “environmental” certifications, each from a different publication.
 The top row uses color logos and the bottom uses black and white versions.
-The only common logo is the FSC logo.
+The only logo common to both is the FSC logo.
 Note how the tiny elements are lost.
-Note how big type reads so much clearer than the tiny type in the same logo such as biodiesel, whites that tag line?
+Note how big type reads so much clearer than the tiny type in the biodiesel logo, what is that tagline?
 In all fairness, these color logos probably have black and white line art versions that would read just as well as the ones above.
-But, they have those other versions because the designers went through an exercise like this, checking the readability.
+But, if they have those other versions it is because the designers went through an exercise like this, checking the readability.

 Color choices that do not work well for logos include the following:

 - Any Pantone* mixture that has more than one part of opaque white.
 We will go into more detail in another post about ink formulas and the downside of inks that contain high amounts of opaque white.